I'mBoardDocs

 Board Ontology

-Meet Rogue, the I'mBoard Board Ontology — 27 KPIs cited to third-party standards today, ~140 in the catalog overall, citable, open JSON, free MCP for any AI assistant.
+Meet Rogue, the I'mBoard Board Ontology — 148 KPIs in the catalog, 27 anchored to third-party standards, all tier-labeled, versioned, citable, open JSON, free MCP for any AI assistant.

 Three tools, three definitions of "ARR."

 Meet Rogue, the I'mBoard Board Ontology.
-I'mBoard publishes one definition you can defend — for every metric on your board agenda.
-27 KPIs cited to third-party standards today (SMSB, KBCM, Carta, Mercer, SaaS Capital, Retently, NVCA, YC SAFE, SHRM); ~140 KPIs in the catalog, with more cited each release as standards catch up.
+I'mBoard publishes one catalog you can defend — for every metric on your board agenda.
+148 KPIs total: 27 anchored to third-party standards (SMSB, KBCM, Carta, Mercer, SaaS Capital, Retently, NVCA, YC SAFE, SHRM), 121 editorial (I'mBoard-authored, transparently labeled).
+Every entry ships through the live JSON and MCP — pin a version, filter to the tier you trust.
 Free to read, free to wire into your AI assistant.

 What's here